Tatra Truck scam

-Tatra Truck scam is a scam that came to light in 2012.
+Tatra Truck scam is a scam that came to light in 2012 involving the sale of some 7,000 trucks to the Indian army over a period of more than two decades.
 Tatra is a truck manufacturing company based in the Czech Republic.
 The allegation is that the Tatra trucks were sold at a very high cost to the Indian army through an unusual route.
 Following is the flow in which the Tatra deal happened.